browserengineering/book/book/scheduling.md

         # ...
 ```

-Now the browser thread can update the scroll offset.
-But the main
-thread can also modify the scroll offset, for example overriding it to
+But the main thread also needs to be able to modify the scroll offset.
-0 when it loads a new page.
-We'll set a `scroll_changed_in_tab` flag
+We'll add a `scroll_changed_in_tab` flag that tracks whether it's done
-to record when this happens:
+so, and only store the browser thread's scroll offset if
+`scroll_changed_in_tab` is not already true.[^scroll-complicated]

+[^scroll-complicated]: Two-threaded scroll has a lot of edge cases,
+including some I didn't anticipate when writing this chapter.
+For
+example, it's pretty clear that a load should force scroll to 0, but
+what about a scroll clamp followed by a browser scroll that brings it
+back to within the clamped region?
+By splitting the browser into two
+threads, we've brought in all of the challenges of concurrency and
+distributed state.

 ``` {.python}
 class Tab: